4ktivated/VaCatalog/README.md

-# GoVaCatalog - Job Vacancy Aggregator
+# VaCatalog - Job Vacancy Aggregator

-GoVaCatalog is a powerful job vacancy aggregator that collects and organizes job listings from multiple sources into a single, user-friendly platform.
-Whether you're a job seeker looking for opportunities or an employer posting positions, GoVaCatalog provides a seamless experience through both web interface and API endpoints.
+VaCatalog is a powerful job vacancy aggregator that collects and organizes job listings from multiple sources into a single, user-friendly platform.
+Whether you're a job seeker looking for opportunities or an employer posting positions, VaCatalog provides a seamless experience through both web interface and API endpoints.

 ## Features